FindMySchool LogoFindMySchool

 A genuinely welcoming school where Catholic faith creates strong community without excluding others.
 The teaching is ambitious, results are consistently solid, and the pastoral environment is supportive.
 Students report feeling safe and valued.
 The 2025 Ofsted inspection confirmed these strengths, particularly noting the bold curriculum and nurturing ethos.
 Best suited to families comfortable with Catholic practice and values, who value community and all-round development alongside academic achievement.
 The main limitation is oversubscription; securing a place depends on proximity and admissions criteria rather than academic selection.

 Yes.
-The school was rated Good by Ofsted in April 2022, and an ungraded inspection in June 2025 confirmed it has maintained those standards whilst delivering "a bold and ambitious curriculum" and pupils thrive in a "deeply supportive and nurturing environment."
-GCSE results place it in the top 25% of schools in England (FindMySchool ranking).
+The school was rated Good by Ofsted in April 2022, and an ungraded inspection in June 2025 confirmed it has maintained those standards whilst delivering "a bold and ambitious curriculum" and pupils thrive in a "deeply supportive and supportive atmosphere."
+In the current GCSE dataset, FindMySchool places it 1,695th overall in England.
 Ofsted Parent View surveys show 62% of parents strongly agree their child feels safe.

 This is a state school with no tuition fees.
 However, families should budget for compulsory uniform, school meals, educational visits, and optional activities like music lessons and school trips.
 Specific costs vary; parents should contact the school directly for a detailed breakdown of expected costs.